Why It's Important To Show Affection to Our Children - Baby Chick

 Show Affection Even When Disciplining

+Discipline does not have to come at the expense of connection.
 Another new wave of parenting style is the idea of positive parenting.
 I think this concept may hold some hints about how we should speak and act toward our children.
-Although positive parenting practices focus more on positive ways to phrase boundaries, create discipline, and teach our children, we could take it further by incorporating more affection into our parenting styles.7
+Although positive parenting practices focus more on phrasing boundaries in positive ways, creating discipline, and teaching our children, we can take it further by incorporating more affection into our parenting styles.7

-You can do this by using affection while you are disciplining your children.
+You can achieve this by using affection while disciplining your children.
 How?
-While explaining how their actions were a poor choice, touch them physically, perhaps with a hand on their shoulder or by holding their hands.
+While explaining how their actions were a poor choice, touch them physically, perhaps by placing a hand on their shoulder or holding their hands.
 This gentle sign of affection will help them focus on you when teaching them about their behavior.
 It also subconsciously lets them know you are still there for them.

 Share